 In recent years, the portrait has infiltrated the world of online gaming, with the human body dissolved and re-embodied as a digital skin.
 Likewise, today’s in-game acquisitions serve to bolster one’s legend within a new status hierarchy.
 A notched pickaxe in The Elder Scrolls V: Skyrim (2011) is as much of a ranked attribute as a fur-trimmed cloak in a fifteenth-century portrait, lending gravitas to its owner as it once did to the sitter.
 For a prototype PFP project like CryptoPunks (2017), the rarity of a Punk’s attributes contributes to the perceived value of the Punk itself.
 While CryptoKitties (2017) incorporated a “breeding” feature that allowed collectors to generate new and unique “cattributes” down the generations.
 For PFP projects ever since, rarity has become the native metric of the avatar as it always was for the aristocrat.

 Right now, rarity is its own form of currency, with collectors of generative art especially absorbed by the hunt for the grail.
 Yet CryptoPunks is also a generative art project, which complicates the clean separation of “art” from “collectibles”.
-In the expanded field of the NFT, old categories are unstable.
+In the expanded field of NFTs, old categories are unstable.
 Indeed, for the academies of Europe, portraiture came second only to history painting in the hierarchy of genres.
 To consign PFPs to a world apart is therefore to deny their debt to the history of art.
 In the view of Guile Twardowski, who designed the original CryptoKitties, crypto art “evades characterization.”

 Perhaps it’s therefore time we reframed the PFP as a Profile Picture Portrait.